GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.7.2 =

+**Release Date:** May 20, 2021.

+* New feature: optimize videos directly from the pre-publish checklist.
+* Fixes an issue with the preview mode not working anymore.
+* Improves compatibility with Jetpack VideoPress.

 = 1.7.1 =

 **Release Date:** May 13, 2021.